Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Hiding Haelo Interior

 Even if you end up with a fabulous book deal down the line, your street team will remain amongst your most important allies during the process of marketing your book.
-By staying on their radar and not wasting their time with spam, you can keep your street team happy and ready to help you the next time you release a book.
+By staying on their radar and not wasting their time with spam, you can keep your street team happy and ready to help you out in various ways the next time you release a book.

 Have you put together a street team before?
 Where did you find them and how did they help you promote your book?
 Share your thoughts by leaving a comment below.